LUTZ BUSINESS INSIGHTS

 On August 17, 2020, Governor Pete Ricketts, signed into law Legislative Bill 1107, which includes a new business tax incentive program called the ImagiNE Nebraska Act.
 The ImagiNE Nebraska Act replaces the Nebraska Advantage Act (“LB312”) effective January 1, 2021.
 All existing Nebraska Advantage Act project applications filed through the end of 2020 will continue per the terms of the Nebraska Advantage Act.
 However, no new Nebraska Advantage Act application will be accepted after December 31, 2020.

 The ImagiNE Nebraska Act is similar to the Nebraska Advantage Act but updated to encourage high-wage jobs, promote investment in distressed and rural areas, simplify administrative requirements, and allow for more transparency and accountability.

 - Applications will be reviewed and approved by the Nebraska Department of Economic Development.
 The Nebraska Department of Revenue will continue to be responsible for auditing investment and employment and approving credits, refunds, and exemptions.

 - Qualified activities and qualified locations are much easier to determine.
 There is no longer a requirement to segregate qualified and non-qualified activities.
 Either all activities at a project location will be qualified, or none will be qualified.

 - All qualified business types are eligible for all application levels.
 This includes administrative management (headquarters).

 - All application levels applied for can be changed up to one year after the year the desired investment/employment levels were met.

 - For 2021 applications, base year employment will be the greater of 2019 or 2020 employment.
-For all later years, the prior calendar year will be used for determining base year employment levels.
+For all subsequent years, the calendar year prior to the application year will be used for determining base year employment levels.